neutralinojs/roadmap/README.md

 ```
 - Set headers for the HTTP responses (static server) and Websocket handshake.
 This feature is helpful to enable CORS **(Done)**.
 - Chrome mode **(Done)**
-- Transparency level setting `opacity: number` in the window configuration section.
+- Transparency setting `transparency: bool` in the window configuration section (Developers can control the opacity level with CSS opacity settings).

 ## Developer Environment